fzj0007/End-to-end-NLP-System-Building-/README.md

 + PDF documents (reports, handbooks, research papers)
 + Structured data from APIs (e.g., research paper metadata, government databases)
 + Plain text files

-Aim to collect **at least 100 documents** (or equivalent chunks) that cover the breadth of your domain.

 ### Collecting raw data